Mandar-Sharma/Skill-LM/README.md

 # Skill-LM
-This is the repository hosting the pre-trained models, training and evaluation codebase, and datasets for the ACL 2023 submission 'Learning Non-linguistic Skills without Sacrificing Linguistic Proficiency'
+This is the repository hosting the pre-trained models, training and evaluation codebase, and datasets for the ACL 2023 main conference paper 'Learning Non-linguistic Skills without Sacrificing Linguistic Proficiency'

 > **Note:** As the pre-trained PyTorch models are larger in size, [Git LFS](https://git-lfs.github.com/) was used to push these models to Git.
 Please make sure you have it installed in your system.